 The panel noted that Villiers High School’s business case did not demonstrate understanding of the full offer to be provided by the ICT managed service planned for Ealing’s schools.
 The panel also noted that the financial information supplied by the school did not correctly represent the Total Cost Ownership of ICT.

-managed service.
+In its business case the school indicated that it would be not be willing to participate in the aggregated procurement nor accept the area wide ICT managed service.
 I ask you to re-consider your position on this.
 However, if you decide to still proceed on this basis, there will be a financial implication for the school.
 The school will not receive its share of the £1450 per pupil Capital Grant payment to fund the cost of equipment, software and content and establishing a shared learning platform.
 However, it will still receive the £225 per pupil payment to cover the cost of renewing passive network infrastructure as part of its remodelling.

 I am sending a copy of this letter to Simon Hurrell, Programme Director, Building Schools for the Future, Ealing Borough Council.
 Mr Hurrell will shortly be contacting you to discuss what should happen next.